dictadata/lib/README.md

 * parseDate - Parse an ISO date string.
 * formatDate - Returns ISO date string, truncates time if zero.

-* match - Compares a multi-field filtering expression against an object.
+* [evaluate](./docs/evaluate.md) - Use an '=expression' to calculate a value from an object's properties and literal values.
-* evaluate - Use an '=expression' to calculate a value from an object's properties and literal values.
+* [match](./docs/match.md) - Compares a multi-field filtering expression against an object.
 * replace - Text replacement of "${name}" templates in a string.

 * findFile - Walk up directory tree from current directory searching for filename.